Unification and combination of a class of traversal strategies made with pattern matching and fixed-points: Conclusion and future work

 \section{Conclusion and future work}

 We addressed the problem of extension and combination of proofs encountered in the field of computer aided asymptotic model derivation.
-We identified a class of rewriting strategies of which the operations of unification and combination were defined and proved correct.
-The design of this class is inspired by the $\mu $-calculus formalism \cite{rudimemt:mu-calculus:book}.
-On the other hand we use of the fixed-point operator which is finer and more powerful than the \texttt{repeat} constructor used e.g. in \cite{Cirstea:Rew:Staretgies:03}.
+We introduced a class of rewriting strategies on which the operations of unification and combination were defined and proved correct.
+The design of this class is inspired by the $\mu $-calculus formalism~\cite{rudimemt:mu-calculus:book} together with practical needs emerging from asymptotic model derivation.

 The \ces are indeed modular in the sense that they navigate in the tree without modifying it, then they insert contexts.
 This makes our formalism flexible since it allows one to modify and enrich the navigation part and/or the insertion part without disturbing the set-up.

-Although the \ces can be viewed as a finite algebraic representation of infinite trees \cite{COURCELLE-infinite-trees:83,CY91infinite_terms}, our technique of the unification and combination involving $\mu$-terms and their unfolding is new.
-Therefore, we envision consequences of these results on the study of the syntactic (or modulo a theory) unification and the pattern-matching of infinite trees once the infinite trees are expressed as $\mu $-terms in the same way we expressed the \ces.
-Thus, a rewriting language that transforms algebraic infinite trees can be elaborated.
+Besides, the ideas and techniques behind the unification and combination of the navigation part, namely the unification of fixed-point \ces or recursion, are generic and could be used in several applications beyond rewriting strategies as far as they incorporate recursion.
+Although the \ces can be viewed as a finite algebraic representation of infinite trees~\cite{COURCELLE-infinite-trees:83,CY91infinite_terms}, our technique of unification and combination involving $\mu$-terms and their unfolding is new.
+We envision consequences of these results on the study of the syntactic (or modulo a theory) unification and the pattern-matching of infinite trees once they are expressed as $\mu$-terms in the same way we expressed the \ces.
+It follows that a rewriting language that transforms algebraic infinite trees and incorporates the least and greatest fixed-point operators could be elaborated.

-The class of HCES-strategies is indeed a strict subclass of the class of \emph{context embedding strategies}, CES-strategies for short, introduced in \cite{belkhir:hal-01277395}.
-The strategy constructors of the class of CES-strategies feature the insertion of contexts, the jump operator "@", the left-choice "$\oplus$", the fixed-point operator "$\mu$" and a mechanism to specify and handle the failure.
-While the constructors of the class of HCE-strategies feature the insertion of contexts, the jump operator "@", the left-choice "$\oplus$", the fixed-point operator "$\mu$" and the \some strategy.
-This makes the class of HCE-strategies less expressive than the class of CES-strategies but, on the other hand, the encoding of the (HCE-strategy) \texttt{Inside} in the class of CES-strategies yields a strategy whose size depends on the signature.
-This makes the class of HCE-strategies more practical although its constructors are less rudimentary than the constructors of the class of CES-strategies.